 - Sclerosis - which is when brain tissues hardens

-If any of these problems show up on the epilepsy MRI findings, it will help your doctor to learn more about why you're having seizures.
+If these kinds of issues show up on the epilepsy MRI findings, it may help your doctor to learn more about why you're having seizures.

-An epilepsy MRI scan is also used if you are going to have surgery to remove a part of the brain that is causing seizures.
-The MRI will tell the surgeon exactly which part of the brain they need to remove and how much.
+An epilepsy MRI scan may also be used if you are going to have brain surgery (for example, to remove a part of the brain that might be causing seizures).
+The MRI may help the surgeon identify exactly which part of the brain to remove.

 Does epilepsy show up on MRI scans?